 Prior to joining KIND, Paola was a Staff Attorney at Northeast Justice Center, where she provided legal representation to non-citizen survivors of domestic violence.
 Previously, Paola worked for four years as an Equal Justice Works AmeriCorps Legal Fellow and a Staff Attorney for KIND, where she provided legal representation to minors in immigration removal proceedings.
 Before moving to the United States, Paola worked for a law firm in Argentina as an insurance defense litigation attorney.
 Paola is a graduate of the LL.M. program at Northeastern University School of Law and earned her first law degree from the University of Buenos Aires School of Law in Buenos Aires, Argentina.

+Jessica has been an attorney at KIND since January 2016.
 Prior to joining KIND, Jessica was a senior associate at Cooley LLP, specializing in employment law and commercial litigation.
 While at Cooley, Jessica was an active member of its pro bono committee and a 2011 Cooley Pro Bono Achievement Award recipient.
-She has represented low-income clients in child custody, child support, and tax matters and assisted in appealing an immigrant’s Convention Against Torture claim to the Ninth Circuit Court of Appeals.
-Jessica has been volunteering as a pro bono attorney for KIND since 2011 and is so excited to share this amazing experience with other attorneys as a Pro Bono Coordinating Attorney.
+She was a KIND pro bono attorney from 2011 to 2016 and also represented low-income clients in child custody, child support, and tax matters and assisted in appealing an immigrant’s Convention Against Torture claim to the Ninth Circuit Court of Appeals.
 Jessica is a graduate of Scripps College and American University, Washington College of Law.

 Social Services Coordinator